England Football Online

 Playing Career

 Club(s) Played schoolboy football in and around Newcastle, and playing for his college side, Rutherford.
 Joined his local league club, Newcastle United FC as an amateur in January 1899, he signed professional forms in 1903.
-He became the club captain, and after 322 league appearances and 49 goals, he retired during WW1 when he served as an army officer.
+He became the club captain, and he retired during WW1 when he served as an army officer.

 Distinctions Appointed President of the Players Union on 20 March 1911.